blue-smoke-media/BSM/migration-notes.md

 404 page - from 404 page if go back a page from articles -> go back 2 pages (to not just redirect right back to 404 page)

 print-and-graphic-design hero image replace (fingers crossed, mobile)

-Footer - append to body like nav articles page and articles.js -> fix all content, html, and css add more cities to footer for SLC (Provo, Cache Valley, Midvale,Park City)

 -INDEX-
 PRICING